Any encryption backdoor is a threat

 Building a backdoor is easy - securing it is impossible

-To shine some light on why a backdoor would have such an devastating effect on the Internet, imagine the following:
+To shine some light on why an encryption backdoor would have such a devastating effect on the Internet, imagine the following:

 If a tech company implemented a backdoor, they would need access to their users' private keys in order to being able to decrypt the data upon request.
 This would mean they had to store all private keys of all users in a highly secured vault, only accessible by highly trusted employees.

 Whenever law enforcements issue a warrant for one of those keys, one highly trusted employee would have to open the vault, retrieve the required key, and transmit it - securely! - to the law enforcement agency.

 Now, to make this picture a little more disturbing: For a big tech company, this would mean thousands of requests per day from thousands of different law enforcements agencies.

 For any tech company, it would be impossible to protect this vault against incompetence and mistakes.
 In addition, if a tech company created such a vault where all private keys are stored, this would become a highly attractive platform for any malicious attacker on the Internet, even powerful state actors.